 - Click the More menu icon and drag the document, link, or folder into another folder.

 While moving a file to another folder, drag the file to the collapsed folder and hover for a moment.
 The folder will automatically expand.

-To move one or multiple items to another folder or project:
+To move one or multiple items to another folder or workspace:

 - Select one or more documents, links, or folders.

 - In the detail pane, click the More menu icon and select Cut.
 A message appears informing you that items have been added to the clipboard.

-- Navigate to the folder (in the same or another project) where you want to put the items.
+- Navigate to the folder (in the same or another workspace) where you want to put the items.

 - Click Paste in the displayed message.

-When folders are moved from one project to another, they lose their access rights settings.
+When folders are moved from one workspace to another, they lose their access rights settings.
 After moving to the new location, please set access rights accordingly.

 Copy Documents, Links, and Folders

-Documents, links, and folders can be copied within the same folder, to another folder in the same project, or to another project.
+Documents, links, and folders can be copied within the same folder, to another folder in the same workspace, or to another workspace.